-The weighted average life of the outstanding share purchase warrants at August 31, 2021 was 0.93 years (May 31, 2021 - 0.87 years).
+The weighted average life of the outstanding share purchase warrants is 0.79 years (May 31, 2021 - 0.87 years).

 (e) Reserves

 Stock option reserve

 The stock option reserve records items recognized as stock-based compensation expense until such time that the stock options are exercised, at which time the corresponding amount will be transferred to share capital.